shanelnumber5/341-web-design/_docs/topic-11/09-z-index/02-page.md

 <div class="divider-heading"></div>

-The following example comes from an [article on the Mozilla Developers Network](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/Adding_z-index).
+The following example comes from an <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/Adding_z-index" target="_blank">article on the Mozilla Developers Network</a>.

 Notice a few things about this example.